joseluu/Lipo_2S_charge_indicator/README.md

 Voltage levels inspired by https://blog.ampow.com/lipo-voltage-chart/

-Voltage level are conservative to that battery life is preserved
+Voltage level are conservative so that battery life is preserved

 If voltage is < 7.4V  -> must stop operation otherwise battery life will be shortened